Consumer Guide to Health Care

 What can a patient do to help prevent healthcare associated infections?

-Here are several good overviews:
+Here are a couple good overviews:

 To learn more, contact the Wisconsin Division of Public Health at